openstack-archive/tripleo-heat-templates/roles/README.rst

    access to when network isolation is enabled.
 The names should match those defined in network_data.yaml.

+ * networks_skip_config: (list), optional list of networks for which the configuration would be skipped for the role.
+The names should match those defined in network_data.yaml

 Working with Roles
 ==================
 The tripleoclient provides a series of commands that can be used to view